Sushi Delight

 2 Responses to Sushi Delight

-1. Sally Robinson says:
+1. Sally Robinson's avatar Sally Robinson says:

 Yum!
 I know, it’s delic.
 Nice you’re interested in Buddhism.
 I’ve been so for ages.